Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 [^shadowmeld]: The game is very consistent about this.
 Male night elves don't have Shadowmeld.
 Female units that are not night elves (specifically, dryads) don't have it either.
 When the expansion added a new female hero, she got Shadowmeld too.
 And then Reforged added a female skin for the demon hunter hero, increasing diversity at the expense of mechanical consistency.
 Sigh.

 [^circlet]: Which might not be what you want.
 There's a Circlet of Nobility hidden in a tent back at the back of the base.
 If you want to get it, the best way is probably to sneak in with Shadowmeld, grab it with Tyrande and retreat, and only *then* amass a force and kill the paladin.

+[^guardians]: Actually, why are we even fighting them?
+Couldn't whoever put the horn there tell them to stand down?
+Same team!